DM-Earth/curseofrust/README.md

 ## Platforms

 - `curseofrust-console`: TUI/CLI implementation.
 Supports multiplayer.
 - `curseofrust-gui-cocoa`: GUI implementation based on Cocoa for macOS.
 Currently does not support multiplayer.
+It is now hosted [here](https://codeberg.org/DM-Earth/curseofrust-gui).
 - `curseofrust-server`: The dedicated server implementation with a CLI interface.

 ## Protocols